Disinclined.

 It was always shit.

-Or my experience of it was.
+Certainly, my experience of it was.
 Facebook has a "memories" section, allowing you to travel back in time and see what you were saying a decade ago.
-And it allows me to see that I've been trying to be amusing and charming on Facebook for well over a decade.
-Day after day, I'd be typing up some sunny vignette about walking around Belfast, or a comical mix up in Winemark, or what horror film I was watching.
-I mean, the smallness, the quotidian dullness is sort of the point.
+And it shows me to I've been trying to be amusing and charming on Facebook for well over a decade.
+Day after day I'd be typing up some sunny vignette about walking around Belfast, or a comical mix up in Winemark, or which horror film I was watching.
+I mean, the smallness, the quotidian dullness is the point.
 It's observational, relatable, human.
 I'm every human, it's all in me.
-Occasionally, I'll release a book or a film or a play, and that will be an unusual thing, but mostly its Pooterish footling, my modest mundanities presented in a self-deprecating manner, with me perennially wrong-footed, forever the butt of the joke.
+Occasionally, I'll release a book or a film or a play, and that will be an unusual thing, but mostly its Pooterish footling, all my modest mundanities presented in a self-deprecating manner, with me perennially wrong-footed, forever the butt of the joke.

-I should be inured to it, and I should have been across the decades.
+I should be inured to it, and should have been across the decades.
 But I wasn't.
 And I'm not.
 And I don't actually have to do this.
-I've been making a rod for my own back, sac and crack, and I find myself increasingly disinclined to do so.
-And you know what?
-You'll not miss me.
+Showing up.
+Spaffing glorious content for free, pearls of wisdom before swine.
+I feel like psychotic looksmaxxer, Clavicular, repeatedly hammering myself in the face day after day.
+It hasn't made me prettier.
+I've been making a rod for my own back, sac and crack, and I find I'm increasingly disinclined to do so.

 Comments